vb27/RefactorHomework/README.md

--changed the list items in the header so it is easier to tell the individual items and how many there are -changed title to Horiseon to be more specific than 'website' -added an id to search-engine-optimization so that it correctly scrolls down when you click the button
+-changed the list items in the header so it is easier to tell the individual items and how many there are -changed title to Horiseon to be more specific than 'website' -added an id to search-engine-optimization so that it correctly scrolls down when you click the button -got rid of classes for the search engine, online rep, and social media to just id and changed the css to '#' from '.'
+    -there is no need to have both class and id in this case.
+    -I tried to have no id's at first but the button scrolling down broke